K-692/InfiniteChat/README.md

-# Infinite Chat 💬 powered by GROQ 🚀
+# InfiniteChat 💬 powered by GROQ 🚀
 Welcome to Infinite Chat!
 Engage in enlightening conversations powered by the advanced capabilities of GROQ. 🌟

 ## The InfiniteChat is available online! 🎉